Students

 In Person – Dineen Hall Atrium

 This event, hosted by the Syracuse University College of Law Office of Career Services, provides students a chance to talk to attorneys and alumni practicing in a wide variety of practice areas.
-More information to come.
-Mark your calendar and join us for an evening of networking, learning, and career development.
+In Spring 2024 we had 65 employers participate, with over 40 alumni representatives.

 • DC/ Baltimore Public Service Recruitment Fair